ammarfaizi2/linux-block/Documentation/vm/slub.rst

 			caused higher minimum slab orders
 	-		Switch all debugging off (useful if the kernel is configured with CONFIG_SLUB_DEBUG_ON)
+	C		Toggle panic on error (crash) to allow for post-mortem analysis of a coredump taken at the error-spotting time

 F.e. in order to boot just with sanity checks and red zoning one would specify::